remix-run/blues-stack/README.md

 ## The Database

-In development, it's better to use a local database, The easiest way to do this is using [Docker][docker].
+In development, it's better to use a local database, The easiest way to do this is using [Docker](https://www.docker.com/get-started).
 To start your postgres database, first make sure you have docker running, then run the following command:

 ```sh
 docker-compose up